What Great Players And Managers Think About Lionel Messi

 Wayne Rooney

-Despite being a close pal with Ronaldo with whom he played six years in England, the Manchester United legend chose Messi as the special one.
+Despite being a close pal of Ronaldo, with whom he played six years in England, the Manchester United legend chose Messi as the special one.

 “Messi is a joke.
 For me the best ever.”